-On October 1, 1889, 405 Marlborough was purchased from Edwin Horn by attorney Benjamin Lowell Merrill Tower.
-He and his wife, Eliza Curtis (Kneeland) Tower, lived in one of the apartments.
+Benjamin Tower took title to the property on October 1, 1889, and he and his wife, Eliza Curtis (Kneeland) Tower, made one of the apartments their home.
 They previously had lived at 133 West Concord.

 On August 7, 1893, Benjamin Tower transferred the property into his wife’s name.

 On January 13, 1896, 405 Marlborough was purchased from Eliza Tower by Robert Waterston Lord, trustee under the will of his maternal grandfather Robert Waterston for the benefit of his mother, Marian Ruthvan (Waterston) Lord, widow of George Clement Lord.
 The January 14, 1896, Boston Globe report on the sale described the building as “one of the ‘swellest’ in this part of the Back Bay, and comprises a swell front brick apartment house of six units…”.